Ali-Setareh/Machine-learning-in-physics-Project/README.md

 # Machine-learning-in-physics-
-This is the repo for MLP project
+This is the repo for MLP project: Success in movies